 However, if you’re looking to transition to a solution that’s better, simpler, quieter, plus a lot more cost-effective than other cooling methods, saving on both CAPEX and OPEX costs, there are cooling technology basics that every chief technology officer (CTO) should know.

-Single-Phase Immersion Cooling To Meet Increasing Demands
+Single-Phase Immersion Cooling to Meet Increasing Demands

 Single-phase immersion cooling technology represents the leading technique to address the challenge of rising data center temperatures.
 High-performance computing trends will only increase in the coming years, requiring innovative techniques to handle the heat.
 Liquid immersion cooling technology is battle-tested and head and shoulders above the alternatives on several fronts – greater upfront affordability, easier operations, less maintenance.